alexshtf/alexshtf.github.io/_posts/2025-01-20-Simple-Ad-Hoc.md

 ![exp_smooth_errors](../assets/smooth_ogd/exp_smooth_errors.png)

 The relative error is plotted on the left y-axis, whereas the RMSE is on the right y-axis.
+The plotted relative error is in fractions, rather than percents.
+So a relative error of 3 means we're 300% off.

 We can see two interesting phenomena:

 *   The prediction error heavily depends on the step-size.
+And the differences between step-sizes are _enormous_: ~100% relative error vs. ~700%.
 *   The relative error, which is what we truly care about, does not necessarily correlate with the RMSE.
 Indeed, a larger $$\alpha$$ degrades the RMSE, but actually improves the relative error.

 How much does it depend on the step-size?
 Well let's try visualizing the mean relative error for four different ad campaigns as a function of the step-size.
 The four ad campaigns are generated with four different random seeds.